Great Central Railway (Nottingham): GCR Rolling Stock Trust

-GCR suburban 1905 No.793, not part of the RST collection but under the wing of the GCR 567 Group is currently stored at Swithland Sidings — just been examined and found to be in very poor condition.
-Now placed under a new tarpaulin for further weather protection.
+GCR suburban 1905 No.793, not part of the RST collection but under the wing of the GCR 567 Group is stored at Swithland Sidings — examined and found to be in very poor condition.
+Placed under a tarpaulin for weather protection.

 Nottingham Area Bus Society

-Also located at the GCRN is the Nottingham Area Bus Society, which boasts an extensive collection of vintage buses, immaculately restored and maintaned, that originally operated for local bus companies.
+Also located at the NTHC is the Nottingham Area Bus Society, which has an extensive collection of restored and maintained vintage buses that originally operated for local bus companies.
 Bus rides are offered several times a year during vehicle rallies.
 The bus collection is available to view during the railway's open days.